aadya940/chainopy/JOSS/paper.md

 ### Implementation

 We implement three public classes `MarkovChain`, `MarkovChainNeuralNetwork` and `MarkovSwitchingModel` that contain core functionalities of the package.
-Performance intensive functions for the `MarkovChain` class are implemented in the `_backend` directory where a custom Cython [@behnel2010cython] backend is implemented circumventing drawbacks of Python like the GIL, dynamic typing etc. The `MarkovChain` class implements various functionalities for discrete-time Markov chains.
-It provides methods for fitting the transition matrix from data, simulating the chain, calculating properties.
+Performance intensive functions for the `MarkovChain` class are implemented in the `_backend` directory where a custom Cython [@behnel2010cython] backend is implemented circumventing drawbacks of Python like the GIL, dynamic typing, etc. The `MarkovChain` class implements various functionalities for discrete-time Markov chains.
+It provides methods for fitting the transition matrix from data, simulating the chain, and calculating properties.
 It also supports visualization for Markov chains.

 We do the following key optimizations: